Mixed Games Review

 Like in Razz, the Stud segment focuses quite heavily on the third street, as this is the most important street to play correctly in the game, setting up the fundamentals for the rest of a hand.
 Unlike in Hold’em, learning how to play good Stud can’t really be done by learning poker charts but rather requires understanding multiple factors as every hand is unique.

-Things such as your hand strength, what higher cards are on the table, card removal, and opponents’ tendencies all come into play when figuring out how to play your hand.
+Things such as your hand strength, the number of higher cards on the table, card removal, and opponents’ tendencies all come into play when determining how to play your hand.

 printable poker hands cheat sheet